-- Meeting with eligible training providers on a quarterly basis - Conducting monthly training information fairs for PA CareerLink® Lehigh Valley staff - Scheduling tours for PA CareerLink® Lehigh Valley staff - Encouraging participants to tour the schools with the courses in which they are seeking training - Scheduling education site visits for PA CareerLink® Lehigh Valley staff to monitor student progress and performance - Requesting that participants complete FERPA releases - Collaborating on transitional placement services upon course completion - Coordinating with partners on outreach and specialized recruitment events - Prioritizing reciprocal referrals and process for access to partner programs and services
+- Meeting with eligible training providers on a quarterly basis - Conducting training information fairs at PA CareerLink® Lehigh Valley - Scheduling tours for PA CareerLink® Lehigh Valley staff - Encouraging participants to tour the schools with the courses in which they are seeking training - Scheduling education site visits for PA CareerLink® Lehigh Valley staff to monitor student progress and performance - Requesting that participants complete FERPA releases - Collaborating on transitional placement services upon course completion - Coordinating with partners on outreach and specialized recruitment events - Prioritizing reciprocal referrals and process for access to partner programs and services

 The WBLV also partners with the GLVCC to make a 6,000-member employer base available to work with secondary and postsecondary educators on curriculum development, employability and skills requirements, and to provide work-based learning opportunities for students and educators.
+This partnership includes collaboration between the WBLV, GLVCC, and the Title I provider to identify opportunities where the employer serves as the trainer and where Registered Apprenticeship, Preapprenticeship and OJT coordination may occur.